sebastianwarren257/RV32I-CPU-FPGA/README.md

 5. Run synthesis, implementation, and generate bitstream
 6. Program the Basys 3 via Vivado Hardware Manager
 7. Press the center button (reset) and observe the LEDs

+## Current Issues
+1. Back to back loads not working properly